Iglesia de San Millan: (left) apses; (right) bell tower

 town and it is surrounded by porticoes on three sides with a total of some forty columns.
 It has thick walls and only a few windows to prevent the building collapsing.
 The bell tower resembles that at San Millan (the spire is a later addition).

-San Martin: (left) detail of the portal; (centre/right) capitals of the porticoes; the image used as background for this page shows a capital depicting The Presentation to the Temple
+San Martin: (left) detail of the portal; (centre/right) capitals of the porticoes (one of them is based on Byzantine patterns); the image used as background for this page shows a capital depicting The Presentation to the Temple

 The portal of San Martin is curious.
 Ford

 We know that ancient and medieval sculptures were brightly painted.
 Traces of paint were still visible on the portal of this church at the beginning of the XXth century.
-In Renaissance Italy, plain colours of marble gradually took over, but in Spain the practice of painting wooden statues thrived and remains alive today.
+In Spain the practice of painting wooden statues thrived (see the retablo in Capilla Mayor of the Cathedral of Toledo) and remains alive today.

 Observe also the tower of San Esteban, with the Saxon arches, capacious capitals, and open "corredor" (portico).
 Ford

-In 1212 a joint army of the Christian kingdoms defeated that of the Almohad sultans who ruled over southern Spain.
+In 1212 a joint army of the Christian kingdoms defeated that of the Almohad rulers of Al-Andalus (Southern Spain).
 The kings of Castile conquered Cordoba in 1236 and Seville in 1248, thus Segovia was no longer under threat of a Muslim attack.
 The bell tower of San Esteban was built in the XIIIth century and it does not have the defensive features of those of the previous century, it shows instead the desire of the inhabitants of the town to embellish it with a purely decorative monument which would be seen from afar.

 San Esteban: (left) detail of the portico; (right) detail of the bell tower